arnsteio/UH-IaaS-mini-workshop/initialLogin.md

 sudo apt-get -y update
 ~~~

-We don't have a lot of space - and it is, regardless, better to have storage separately so we can attach it to and detach it from machines later.
+with `lsblk` we see we don't have a lot of space - and it is, regardless, better to have storage separately so we can attach it to and detach it from machines later.
 Machines are use-and-throwaway, storage is more permanent.
 However, please make sure you have important things backed up!